 Happy Friday!
 It’s almost two months since I moved.

 The entire month of May was defined by rest.
-I was seeing various doctors, attending physical therapy and resting from my therapies, from an accident I was in back in February.
 How I spent my May, was not how I wanted to spend it.
 However, I surrendered to what May became and allowed my body to rest in the ways it needed.

 Resisting how May and June went versus how I wanted it to go, would have done nothing more for me than get me agitated or angry.
 I am a few weeks away from July.
 I can already see signs that it may not go how I want it to go.
 Still I will walk with open hands and arms fully knowing July may not turn out how I intend for it to be.